Nigel Atangana: Cheltenham Town

 On 28 May 2017, Atangana signed a two-year contract with League Two side Cheltenham Town.
 He officially joined the Robins on 1 July 2017 when his contract with Leyton Orient came to an end.

 Exeter City

-On 20 May 2019 he joined League Two team Exeter City Football Club after leaving Cheltenham Town following a long term Achilles injury.
+On 20 May 2019, he joined League Two team Exeter City Football Club after leaving Cheltenham Town following a long term Achilles injury.
 Upon breaking into the side after recovering, he quickly became a fan favourite for his solid defensive play and his consistently high work rate, earning the fan-voted Player of the Month award for December.
-He scored his first goal for the club in a 2-2 draw at home to Hartlepool United in the FA Cup first round.
-After the 2020-21 season, fans found out that he signed a three-year contract after Exeter's retained list stated he was under contract for the 2021-22 season.
-Atangana made 19 appearances during, but was released at the end of the 2021–22 season following Exeter's promotion to League One.
+He scored his first goal for the club in a 2–2 draw at home to Hartlepool United in the FA Cup first round.
+After the 2020–21 season, fans found out that he signed a three-year contract after Exeter's retained list stated he was under contract for the 2021–22 season.
+Atangana made 19 appearances, but was released at the end of the 2021–22 season following Exeter's promotion to League One.

 Eastleigh

 On 2 August 2022, Atangana joined National League club Eastleigh.

+He departed the club on a free transfer at the end of the 2023–24 season.

+Havant & Waterlooville

+In June 2024, Atangana returned to Southern League Premier Division South club Havant & Waterlooville.